Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 April 2026 19.00.08 UTC
+- WIB: Jumat, 17 April 2026 20.53.55 UTC
-- WITA: Jumat, 17 April 2026 20.00.08 UTC
+- WITA: Jumat, 17 April 2026 21.53.55 UTC
-- WIT: Jumat, 17 April 2026 21.00.08 UTC
+- WIT: Jumat, 17 April 2026 22.53.55 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational